 - 1. Before visiting, please make arrangements with your child's teacher. - 2.
-Sign in on the LobbyGuard machine in the office lobby to get a visitor pass before proceeding into a classroom. - 3.
-Before leaving the building, visitors must sign out using the LobbyGuard machine. - 4.
-For safety reasons, we ask that visitors do not visit the playground during recess time unless they have signed in at the office.
-This includes visiting students at the fence.
+Sign in on the Raptor machine in the office lobby to get a visitor pass before proceeding into a classroom.
+Although it isn't necessary, a Michigan driver's license is helpful when signing in on the Raptor. - 3.
+Before leaving the building, visitors must sign out using the Raptor machine. - 4.
+Student visitors are prohibited from accompanying students to class without special permission from the classroom teacher and principal.